getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 ## Related Issues Table

-This will show you all related issues to this transaction, meaning any errors that have occured off of these transactions.
+This will show you all related issues, meaning any errors that are associated with this transaction.

 ## Stats Sidebar